SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 4) **spark.sql.dynamicFilter.pushdown.threshold** - This is the default value for pushdown of the dynamic filter to FileScan / DataSource scan.
 The default value is 5000

+5) **spark.sql.use.dynamicfilter.bhj** - Use DF in the BHJ for scenarios where one table is so huge and there is benefit of using DF for reducing the scan and as well as the number of records in filter.
+The default value is false.

 ## Running Dynamic Filter in Spark
 Provide the jar spark-radiant-sql-1.0-SNAPSHOT.jar in the class path for the spark Application.
 For eg using --jars etc.